hima-97/ECG-Arrhythmia-Classification/README.md

 Normalizing the ECG signals between 0 and 1 is vital for standardizing signal amplitude across different recordings.
 This step is crucial when dealing with diverse datasets, ensuring a consistent analytical approach.

 * ECG Signal Resampling:
 Considering the standard 256 Hz sampling rate of modern smart wearables like the Hexoskin Pro Kit, Apple Watch, and Samsung Watch, the ECG signals from the MIT-BIH Arrhythmia Database, originally at 360 Hz, are resampled to 256 Hz.
-This resampling process aligns the data sampling rates with those of the target devices, ensuring the model's applicability and accuracy upon deployment.
+This resampling process aligns the data sampling rates with those of the target devices, ensuring the model's applicability and accuracy.

     The resampling is achieved through the formula